ChristianVillalba/react_complete_guide/01-starting-project/README.md

 * Handling Form Submission
   * Default behaviour that we need to avoid: refresh page through submission
   * `event.preventDefault()` on the function that will handle the submission
+  * Cleaning Inputs after submission:
+    * Two way bindings:
+      * We can pass a new value back into the input.
+      * In other words: we can **reset or change the input programmatically**.
+        [inputs don't just listen to changes]
+    * We add the **value** attribute
+      * This will set the internal value property
+      * We can set it to a new value

+So that

 ---